 Birthdays: If you’re looking for birthday gift wrap, you probably want something festive.
 For a child’s birthday, a gift wrap with bright primary colors or a foil wrap with metallic hues may be in order.
 If the child is fond of a specific TV or movie character, you may wish to get something that corresponds with the theme.
 (Check your invitation.
 If you’re attending a child’s birthday party, a theme may already have been established.)

 For an adult birthday celebration, classic wrapping paper is a fine choice, as are kraft paper and tissue paper.
 Patterned and solid paper would both be appropriate.

-Bridal showers, weddings, and anniversaries: Much of the wedding- and anniversary-themed gift wrap on the market embodies an aesthetic of elegance.
+Bridal showers, weddings, and anniversaries: Much of the wedding- and anniversary-themed gift wrap available embodies an aesthetic of elegance.
 You'll find lots of white, silver, and gold choices.
 Some have a smooth matte finish, some have a slightly raised pattern that creates texture, and some have a finish that combines smooth paper with foil.
-(For example, you might purchase a satiny white paper with gold foil polka dots or a silver foil wedding bell print.)
+(For example, you might select a satiny white paper with gold foil polka dots or a silver foil wedding bell print.)

 If you prefer a more casual look, consider a white or colored background with a “Mr. and Mrs.” theme, a heart theme, or another love-related theme that speaks to you.

 New baby: If you’re wrapping a gift for a baby, whether it’s to be opened at a baby shower or elsewhere, the “pink for girl” and “blue for boy” themes are still highly acceptable, but they’re not always expected.
 Gender-neutral colors such as mint green and pastel yellow are fine choices for those who don’t know the gender of the child or don’t wish to make a big deal out of gender roles.

 Some print themes are common in gift wrap for babies, such as pastel baby animals, the letters of the alphabet, and prints like gingham and polka dots.